Diogo Calila: Santa Clara

 In August 2022, Calila signed a three-year contract with C.D.
 Santa Clara with the option of a further two; his former club retained 20% of the player's rights.
 He contributed 18 appearances and two goals in the 2023–24 campaign, in a top-division return one year after relegation.

 Calila scored his first goal in the top flight on 25 October 2024, in a 2–1 home win over Gil Vicente FC.
+He made 102 total appearances during his spell, netting five times and providing six assists.

+Maghreb Fez

+In September 2026, Calila moved to the Moroccan Botola Pro on a deal at Maghreb Fez.

 International career

 In August 2025, Calila was pre-called up to the Mozambique national team.
 He earned his first cap on 5 September, featuring the entire 4–0 loss away to Uganda in the 2026 FIFA World Cup qualifiers.
+In December, he was selected by manager Chiquinho Conde for the 2025 Africa Cup of Nations finals in Morocco.
+In their second group game, against Gabon, he scored his first goal to contribute decisively to a 3–2 victory in Agadir, the country's first ever in the tournament.

 Personal life

 Calila's father, Carlos (who shared the same nickname), was also a footballer.
 A forward, he played mostly for C.F.
 Os Belenenses.